 Associate Professor & Chair, Nursing Department

-Dr. Pamela Schroeder teaches "Pathophysiology" and "Adult Health Nursing" at the junior level and "Nursing Leadership" and "Interdisciplinary Palliative Care" at the senior level.
-As nursing international student coordinator/advisor, she is a member of the global education committee, works collaboratively with nursing students, faculty, and administrators at eight colleges/universities in Norway, and teaches an introductory course for the international students from Norway who study at Augustana.
-She is actively engaged as Phase III national facilitator for Quality Safety Education in Nursing (QSEN) to integrate QSEN competencies in nursing education and clinical practice settings.
-She is also a clinical education & training specialist for Sanford Health, one of Augustana’s clinical academic partners.
-Dr. Schroeder works collaboratively with Sanford Health in the Culture of Caring and Partners in Nursing (PIN) programs.
-Recently, she completed her doctorate at the University of South Dakota in higher education administration.
-The title of her doctoral dissertation was "The Influence of Cultural Immersion on Transcultural Self-Efficacy for Nursing Students at Private Faith-Based Baccalaureate Nursing Programs."
+Dr. Pamela Schroeder teaches "Pathophysiology" at the junior level and "Nursing Leadership" and "Interdisciplinary Palliative Care" at the senior level.
+As the nursing international student coordinator/advisor, she is a member of the Global Education Committee and works collaboratively with nursing students, faculty, and administrators at eight colleges/universities in Norway.
+She teaches an introductory course and coordinates the cultural immersion for the international students from Norway who study at Augustana.
+As a National FAciltator for Quality Safety Education in Nursing (QSEN), a primary goal is to integrate QSEN competencies in nursing education and clinical practice settings.
+Dr. Schroeder works collaboratively with numerous clinical academic partners including Avera McKennan Hospital and University Health Care Center, Avera Dougherty Hospice House — Interdisciplinary Palliative Care, Sanford Health, including the Culture of Caring and Partners in Nursing (PIN) programs.
+In addition, she also serves as a Clinical Nurse Educator at Sanford Health.
+She received her doctorate at the University of South Dakota in higher education administration.
+Her doctoral research focused upon "The Influence of Cultural Immersion on Transcultural Self-Efficacy for Nursing Students at Private Faith-Based Baccalaureate Nursing Programs."